 The Company is exposed to interest rate risk to the extent that the future cash flows of a financial instrument fluctuate due to changes in market interest rates.
-The Company's exposure to interest rate risk is minimal as cash is deposited in Canadian and British financial institutions and the Company has no financial liabilities subject to variable interest rates.
+The Company's exposure to interest rate risk is minimal as cash is placed in deposits held with Canadian and British financial institutions that generate low investment returns and furthermore, the Company has no financial liabilities subject to variable interest rates.